top of page

 • Supplementary Documents:

-• 1A: Field Experience: Document field experiences in formal or informal educational settings with youth at the same age level which you aspire to teach.
+• Document field experiences in formal or informal educational settings with youth at the same age level which you aspire to teach.
 Experiences such as directed observation, substitute teaching, work in after-school programs, camp counseling, school tutoring, outdoor education, instructional aide, or the equivalent are acceptable experiences.
 List field experiences below (include field setting and dates).
 You must fulfill a minimum of 30 hours in an educational setting documented by at least one letter of recommendation.
 This page allows you to enter up to three locations.

 • A. The California Basic Skills Test (CBEST).